honeycombio/refinery/config.md

 ### `MinimumActivationDuration`

-MinimumActivationDuration is the minimum time that stress relief will stay enabled.

-Sets the minimum time that stress relief will stay enabled, once activated.
+MinimumActivationDuration is the minimum time that Stress Relief will stay enabled once activated.

-This helps to prevent oscillations.
+This setting helps to prevent oscillations.

 - Eligible for live reload.
 - Type: `duration`